canonical/lxd/doc/clustering.md

 ### Deleting nodes

-To cleanly delete a node from the cluster use `lxc cluster delete <node name>`.
+To cleanly delete a node from the cluster use `lxc cluster remove <node name>`.

 ### Offline nodes and fault tolerance